AI Cost Calculator BETA 0 tools · 0 agents · 0 RAG

 AS-IS vs proposed compare against your current contract

-Enter what you're paying today (or what an incumbent vendor quoted you).
-The calculator surfaces the delta vs the proposed deployment: savings or overrun, plus the payback window if there's a one-time migration cost.
+What this is.
+Incumbent-vs-proposed comparison.
+Enter what you're paying today (or what an incumbent vendor has quoted) and the calculator surfaces the delta against the proposed deployment — monthly savings or overrun, plus the payback window if you've entered a one-time migration cost.

 Today's annual spend on whatever this deployment replaces.
 Vendor invoice, internal cost-allocation, or incumbent quote.